55+ Fun And Entertaining Self Isolation Activities

 - rethink what you need from your planner

-- reread The Bullet Journal Method to help you get even more form your Bullet Journal
+- reread The Bullet Journal Method to help you get even more from your Bullet Journal

 - try a new style